Golf Tutorials

 Step 3: Decide on a Scoring Format

 The most popular way to score a Round Robin is using Four-Ball Match Play, often called Better Ball Match Play.
 In this format, each hole is a self-contained competition.
-Each of the four golfers plays there own golf ball all the way to get their own score for each an every single whole.
-But for scoring purposes, each person from a playing pair take the lowest individual score (or "better ball") by their tem for each whole.
+Each of the four golfers plays their own golf ball all the way to get their own score for each and every single hole.
+But for scoring purposes, each person from a playing pair takes the lowest individual score (or "better ball") by their team for each hole.

-Here’s an example with one of your playing partenrs with You & Bob facing off against Charlie & Dave on a par-4:
+Here’s an example with one of your playing partners with You &, Bob facing off against Charlie &, Dave on a par-4:

 • You make a 4.
 Your partner, Bob, makes a 5.
 Your team's score for the hole is a 4.